peritext/scholar-draft/README.md

 This module provides two react editor components that pursue three main goals :

-* easily connect draft's editor [entities](https://draftjs.org/docs/advanced-topics-entities.html#content) to upstream applicationnal logic's assets data in a "one-way binding" manner : **in scholar-draft, entities state is entirely contained upstream separately from the editor state, as a map of data objects called assets**.
+* easily connect draft's editor [entities](https://draftjs.org/docs/advanced-topics-entities.html#content) to upstream applicationnal logic's assets data in a "one-way binding" manner : **in scholar-draft, entities state and components are entirely handled upstream separately from the editor state**.
+An entity's data is called an `asset` in the module's vocabulary
 * provide callbacks for adding, removing, & editing upstream assets from within the editor's interface
 * **allow to insert, move and edit footnotes** within a draft-js editor, while supporting assets as well

 To do so, the module provides two components :

-* `ContentEditor` : editor without footnotes support
+* `BasicEditor` : editor without footnotes support
-* `SectionEditor` : editor with footnotes support
+* `Editor` : editor with footnotes support

 These components are as "pure" as possible, that is they do not contain their content's state but rather receive it in their props and trigger callbacks when subjected to user's change.